cibere/flow.py/docs/plugin.rst

         See the :ref:`event reference <events>` to see what valid events there are.

     ..
 NOTE::
-        This is to be used within a :class:`Plugin` subclass, use :func:`Plugin.event` if it will be used outside of a subclass.
+        This is to be used within a :class:`~flowpy.plugin.Plugin` subclass, use :func:`~flowpy.plugin.Plugin.event` if it will be used outside of a subclass.

     Example
     ---------